endigma/unocss-preset-radix/docs/migrating-from-v2.md

 You can use `fg` on colors as well as aliases, like `bg-blue-fg` or `alias-blue-fg`.

-In safelistColors option, you can safelist all shades of a color `blue` or specific shades like `blue4`, `blue5A`, `blue-fg`.
+In safelistColors option, you can safelist all steps of a color `blue` or specific steps like `blue4`, `blue5A`, `blue-fg`.

-In safelistAliases option, you can safelist all shades of an alias `danger` or specific shades like `danger4`, `danger5A`, `danger-fg`.
+In safelistAliases option, you can safelist all steps of an alias `danger` or specific steps like `danger4`, `danger5A`, `danger-fg`.
 Make sure you have defined the alias in aliases option.